 Sunday Pasta®:Tagliatelle con Ragú di Agnello (Lamb)

 It’s that time of year again and I’ve got lamb on my mind.
 I can already taste our Easter leg of lamb, stuffed with garlic and rosemary.
-I love lamb chops too, especially at a cocktail party when the tiny little ones are disturbingly called “lollipops,” probably to obfuscate the fact that they come from the gentlest of little lambs.
+I love lamb chops too, especially at a cocktail party when the tiny little ones are called “lollipops.”
+Think about that.

 Check out our wine pairings for this recipe.

 Dice the carrot, celery and onion.
 In a large skillet, sauté them in the olive oil until translucent.
 Chop the lamb into small, bite-sized pieces and add to the vegetables, along with the rosemary, salt, and pepper.
 Stir together over a medium heat until the meat loses its color.
 Add the wine and stir together until it evaporates.
 Add the tomatoes and cook over low heat for about 30-45 minutes, until reduced.
 Add salt and pepper to taste.